NuclearPhoenixx/COVID-19-Plot/README.md

   - Third line: Day-to-day delta of cases.
   - Fourth line: Ratio of delta(day n)/delta(day n-1)
 - You can also choose to plot the data.

+## To Do

+- Add nice user input arguments
+- Remove gitpython and add the data repo as submodule (!)